ncatlab/nlab-content/pages/2/0/9/2/2902/content.md

 $$\frac{x+1}{x}=x$$

 This is just the defining equation for the golden ratio, $\Phi$.
+So we need to set $x=\Phi$ to have any hope of our icosahedron being regular, since in a regular icosahedron the pentagon will be the base of a pentagonal pyramid with equilateral sides, which is clearly a planar figure.

 Next, we note that the golden triangle lemma can be used to establish that in the figure below, the larger of the two golden triangles here associated with a regular pentagon is $\Phi$ times larger than the smaller one (because the long edge of the smaller triangle is congruent to the small edge of the larger triangle).
 This means the _height_ of a regular pentagon, measured from one edge, is $\Phi$ times the height of an adjacent vertex.